awsdocs/aws-systems-manager-user-guide/doc_source/setup-launch-managed-instance.md

 1. In the navigation pane, under **Instances**, choose **Instances**\.

-1. Browse to and choose your Amazon EC2 instance from the list\.
+1. Browse to and choose your EC2 instance from the list\.

 1. In the **Actions** menu, choose **Instance Settings**, **Attach/Replace IAM Role**\.